Joseph II, Holy Roman Emperor: Patron of the arts

 Like many of the "enlightened despots" of his time, Joseph was a lover and patron of the arts and is remembered as such.
 He was known as the "Musical King" and steered Austrian high culture towards a more Germanic orientation.
 He commissioned the German-language opera Die Entführung aus dem Serail from Mozart.
 The young Ludwig van Beethoven was commissioned to write a funeral cantata for him, but it was not performed because of its technical difficulty.

 Joseph is prominently featured in Peter Shaffer's play Amadeus and the movie based upon it.
 In the film version, he is portrayed by actor Jeffrey Jones as a well-meaning but somewhat befuddled monarch of limited but enthusiastic musical skill, easily manipulated by Antonio Salieri; however, Shaffer has made it clear his play is fiction in many respects and not intended to portray historical reality.
 Joseph was portrayed by Danny Huston in the 2006 film Marie Antoinette.

 His reign saw the flourishing of Viennese classical music and the development of public concerts and performances, moving the arts beyond the exclusive domain of the aristocracy.
-Joseph II’s policies fostered a vibrant cultural scene in Vienna, helping the city become one of Europe’s leading centers of music, theatre, and intellectual life during the late 18th century.
-A series of measures taken by Emperor Joseph II demonstrate his concern for the people.
+Joseph II's policies fostered a vibrant cultural scene in Vienna, helping the city become one of Europe's leading centers of music, theatre, and intellectual life during the late 18th century.
+A series of measures taken by Emperor Joseph II demonstrates his concern for the people.
 In 1766, for example, he opened the Prater to the Viennese population, and innkeepers and coffeehouse owners subsequently settled there.
 From 1774 onwards, the gate that had blocked the entrance to this former Habsburg hunting ground at night was removed, making the Prater accessible even after dark.
 In a similar vein, Joseph II also opened the imperial Augarten park to the public.
-At the entrance to this area, there is an inscription that is very indicative of his intentions: “A place of enjoyment dedicated to all people by your admirer.”
+At the entrance to this area, there is an inscription that is very indicative of his intentions: "A place of enjoyment dedicated to all people by your admirer."